apollographql/rover/docs/source/supergraphs.md

   gateway --- serviceA & serviceB & serviceC;
 ```

 Rover commands that interact with supergraphs begin with `rover supergraph`.
-These commands primarily deal with [supergraph schemas](/federation/federated-types/overview/), which adhere to the [core schema specification](https://specs.apollo.dev/core/v0.2/) in addition to the GraphQL specification.
+These commands primarily deal with [supergraph schemas](/federation/federated-types/overview/), which adhere to the [core schema specification](https://specs.apollo.dev/core/v0.2/).

 ## Composing a supergraph schema